Bijoujs/Bijou.js/README.md

 ## Who made Bijou.js?

 Mostly me!
 But as always my friend GrahamSH helped a _ton_ with ideas, bug fixes and more!
-Also thanks to people like retronbv for helping brainstorm names for this (I still need a different one, Bijou.js is taken :'( So if you think of a good one than make an issue for it and tell me.)
+Also thanks to people like retronbv for helping brainstorm names for this! :)

 ## Functions:

-<details><summary>addStyles</summary><----------
->
+<details><summary>addStyles</summary><hr />
 Add the styles in an object to a specified element:

 ```js